Deep Residual Axial Networks: Background and Related Work

 \subsection{Wide Residual Networks}

-Wide ResNets \cite{zagoruyko2016wide,chen2020scaling} use fewer layers compared to standard ResNets but use high channel counts (wide architectures) which compensate for the shallower architecture.
-The comparison between shallow and deep networks has been revealed in circuit complexity theory where shallow circuits require more components than the deeper circuit.
+Wide ResNets \cite{zagoruyko2016wide,chen2020scaling} use fewer layers than standard ResNets but use higher channel counts (wide architectures) which compensate for their shallower architecture.
+Comparisons between shallow and deep networks have been studied in circuit complexity theory where shallow circuits require more components than deeper circuits.
 Inspired by this observation, \cite{he2016deep} proposed deeper networks with thinner architecture where a gradient goes through the layers.
 But the problem such networks face is that the residual block weights do not flow through the network layers.
-For this, the network may be forced to avoid learning during training.
-To address these issues, \cite{zagoruyko2016wide} proposed shallow but wide network architectures and showed that widening the residual blocks improves the performance of residual networks compared to increasing their depth.
-For example, a 16-layer wide ResNet has similar accuracy performance to a 1000-layer thinner network.
+Because of this, the network may be forced to avoid learning during training.
+To address this, \cite{zagoruyko2016wide} proposed shallow but wide architectures and showed that widening the residual blocks improves the performance of residual networks compared to increasing their depth.
+The computational cost of this 2D convolutional operation is,